Ircam-R-IoT/bitalino-energia-library/README.md

 #### installation

-Drop the bitalino folder into your `Documents/Energia/libraries` folder.
+Drop the bitalino folder into `Documents/Energia/libraries` folder.